 McDowell Creek Falls Loop Features 3 Waterfalls

 I have hiked this one a few times now, and I love it more every time I go.
-This 1.8-mile loop is sure to impress, and is perfect for the little ones too.
-This small park features three waterfalls, starting at Lower McDowell Falls and working your way up about 0.2 miles to Royal Terrace Falls.
+This fun hike is sure to impress, and is perfect for the little ones too.

 You will hear the falls upon arriving at the first parking lot.
 Royal Terrace is a triple-decker cascade dropping around 119 feet.